-Having a carer come to visit you in your home can make a huge difference to your life, especially if you have difficulty walking or getting around.
+Having a paid carer come to visit you in your home can make a huge difference to your life, especially if you have difficulty walking or getting around.
 It can help you stay living independently in your own home.

 This type of care is known as homecare or domiciliary care or sometimes home help.

 Help at home from a paid carer costs around £20 an hour, but it varies according to where you live.
 Sometimes, the council will contribute to the cost.

 Homecare is very flexible.
 You might need a paid carer for only an hour a week or for several hours a day.
 You might need a live-in carer.